ionic-team/ionic-docs/src/pages/appflow/deploy/cli.md

 ### Customize the Deploy build with Advanced Options

-The Advanced Options available to customize the build:
+The Advanced Options available to customize the build include:

 * `--commit=<sha1>` The commit defaults to HEAD; to use a different commit you can use this option with the full SHA1 of the commit.